matholroyd/dps/README.md

 # Direct Payment Standard

-This standard is intended to specify a common way for Vendors to advertise payment options as well as facilitate payments themselves.
+This standard is intended to specify a common way for entities to advertise payment options as well as facilitate payments directly between 2 parties.

 Currently the stardard consists of these parts: